Your gut isn't broken.

 Six-session online gut-directed hypnotherapy for adults with IBS.
 Based on protocols NICE has recommended for nearly two decades.

 Charles Lobo — Clinical Hypnotherapist.
 Diploma, Australian Academy of Hypnosis.
 Member, Australian Society of Clinical Hypnotherapists.
-Working in the gut-directed hypnotherapy lineage of Whorwell (Manchester) and Palsson (UNC Chapel Hill).
+I work with gut-directed hypnotherapy following the work of Whorwell (Manchester) and Palsson (UNC Chapel Hill).

 The Math

 The math begins before Sarah's feet touch the floor.
 She does it in the dark, lying on one side, checking what the gut feels like today.
-On the mild mornings the day can begin; on the loud ones, the day is already hard.
-The day is mapped around bathrooms that have been rated, and she starts forty minutes earlier than her colleagues, because at her office, lateness means unreliable.
+On the mild mornings the day can begin; on the not-mild ones, the day is already hard.
+The day is mapped around bathrooms that have been rated, and she starts earlier than usual, because she wants that buffer.
 She keeps a kit in the car — wipes, a change of clothes, the Imodium her GP gave her three years ago, which she has carried ever since.

-And then there is the long arc — the years that became this.
-Have you tried meditation.
+And then there are the years of: Have you tried meditation.
 Just relax.
 Maybe see a psychiatrist.
 What one over-firing signal has cost, year after year.
 Roles not taken.
 Friends who have stopped asking why she cancelled this time.

 None of that is a character flaw.
 None of that is imagination.
 None of that is a broken gut.
-It is what a signal costs when it has been ringing too hard for too long.
+It is a pattern the gut has learned over the years.

 None of that is a character flaw.
 None of that is imagination.
-It is what a signal costs when it has been ringing too hard for too long.
+It is simply a pattern the gut has learned over the years.

 What your gut is actually doing